openstack-archive/solar/doc/source/tutorials/wordpress.rst

 .. code-block:: bash

-  solar resource create nodes templates/nodes.yaml count=1
+  solar resource create nodes templates/nodes count=1

 It will create all required resources to run actions on solar-dev1.
 You can analyze `templates/nodes.yaml` later.
 Now we create resources defined in `docker.yaml`

 .. code-block:: bash

-  solar resource create docker docker.yaml
+  solar resource create wp_docker wp_repo/docker

 Command `create` requires name, but it's not used for VirtualResources.